 3.2.4 Closely Related Parties

 Closely Related Parties shall as a main rule not work as subordinates for the same superior, or in the same department.
 Closely Related Parties shall normally not be in positions where they have the possibility to stop, judge, approve, revise, control or in any other way influence on the other’s work.
 Despite the requirement for impartialness and control for Closely Related Parties, the Group does not intend to hinder Closely Related Parties’ employment in or assignment by the Group.
+The Group encourage all Personnel to report such situations via the Case Handling Portal at Pulse.
 In borderline situations the Compliance Officer is to be contacted.

 3.2.5 Personal conflict awareness

 All Personnel shall avoid any action or situation, which may or may appear to involve a conflict between their own personal interests and the interests of the Group.
 Personnel should not have any financial or other business relationships with suppliers, customers or competitors that may, or may appear to, influence any decision such Personnel may need to make on behalf of the Group.